Stewart Rhodes: Presidential commutation

+Dismissal of charges

+The U.S. Department of Justice, in its role as prosecutor, moved on May 22, 2026, to dismiss the indictment.
+On August 4, Judge Amit P. Mehta ruled that, while he "strongly disagree[d]" with the government's opinion that "surrendering convictions for crimes against the country" served the public interest, he had no authority to deny the prosecutors' request.
+He dismissed the indictment, noting that the Oath Keepers' case had been "the last of the prosecutions seeking to hold accountable those responsible for the events of January 6."

 Personal life

 Rhodes married Tasha Adams in 1994 after meeting her a few years earlier in Las Vegas.
 When they met, Adams was 18 years old and working at an Arthur Murray Dance studio, and Rhodes was a 25-year-old college student.
 Adams worked as an exotic dancer to financially support Rhodes' education during their marriage.
 Before their marriage, Rhodes accidentally shot himself in the face with a .22 handgun after dropping it, leaving him using a prosthetic eyeball.

 Adams filed for divorce in 2018, accusing Rhodes of emotional and physical abuse.
 The divorce was granted days before Rhodes was sentenced for his part in the January 6 attack.
 Adams and Rhodes have six children, including Dakota Adams, their eldest son, who uses his mother's maiden name; Sequoia Adams; and Sedona Adams.
 The family lived in New Haven and several states in the Western United States.

 Dakota Adams has said that his father was abusive to him, his mother, and his siblings; he stated that Rhodes has sabotaged his children's homeschooling and that the family "lived in extreme isolation in one particular cultural bubble in increasingly paranoid and militant right-wing political spheres everywhere we moved in the country until eventually we ended up in Montana."
 Rhodes required them to line up with their backs to him at ATMs and gas pumps to look for assassins and unload groceries from the family vehicle one-armed to have hands free in case of attack.
 The children suffered severe medical neglect and were illiterate, and Dakota only learned his multiplication tables at age 19 so that he could pass his high school equivalency test.
 In the spring of 2024, Dakota Adams announced he was running for the Montana House of Representatives.

+In March 2026, while guest-hosting for conspiracy theorist Alex Jones's show, Rhodes stated that he was no longer part of the Make America Great Again movement due to Trump's involvement in the 2026 Iran war.